trustoverip/TSS0033-technology-stack-acdc/docs/index.md

 ## Motivation

 Digital signatures let us prove who said what.
 This is extremely valuable.
 However, it is often the case that a party who says something is just repeating data that they themselves received from someone else.
-This indirection may change the reliability of the data, and its effects in complex knowledge graphs.
+This indirection may change the reliability of the data, as well as its effects in complex knowledge graphs.
 Many real-world use cases require us to model this indirection.
 For example:

 * Supply chain, where a valid transfer of custody downstream depends on the validity of all upstream handoffs.
 * Delegation, where a delegate's privileges derive from a chain of authorizations that must extend back to a valid root authority.